Astor63/BL2-Mods/Dahl Discord Solver/ReadMe.md

 - Both Version:
   - The Bullet Speed Mode has a toggle option between Normal/Double/Triple Speed
-  - The Firing Mode has a toggle option between Pocket Rocket or GyroJet explosive bullet (see Compatibility below)
   - The Explosion Impact Type has a toggle option between Explosive/Explosive ForceFlinch/None
   - The Splash Format has a toggle option between Grenade/Rocket/Reaper (see Compatibility below)
   - The Weapon Card has a toggle option between Show/Hide the additional informations.
-- Moxxi Version:
+- The Moxxi weapon skin has a toggle option between:
-  - The Moxxi's Lifesteal can be toggle between the "Classic" instant healing or with Orb Transfusion (similar to the SR Chère-Amie)
+  - The Moxxi Signature *Classic* Edition ("Red Fire" in the RL Creamer/SG Heart Breaker style) which is timeless and can be used in any occasion.
+  - The Moxxi Signature *Cartier* Edition ("Red Cartier" in the style from the renowned French jeweler) which is very stylish and sophisticated, and by the way the all time favorite from Aurelia the Baroness.
-  - The Discord Solver Moxxi Version can become the reward given by Moxxi for the mission "Hell Hath No Fury" in Opportunity (see picture below)... on this way you can pick up your 1st Discord Sover in Frostburn Canyon (Level 7-10) and get another one as Mission Reward (Level 25-30) in Opportunity.
+- The Discord Solver Moxxi Edition can become the reward given by Moxxi for the mission "Hell Hath No Fury" in Opportunity (see picture below).

 ... and few fix:

 - Both Version:
   - Fix for Orudeon's "Bayonet Enhancements" (Bayonet in slot 2)
   - Fix for Orudeon's "Bayonet Enhancements" (Bayonet in slot 2) + Bayonet Buff
-  - Fix for Koby "Rarity Color Fix": Unique or Moxxi (just in case if you use this old mod)
+  - Fix for Koby "Rarity Color Fix": Unique (just in case if you use this old mod)
 - Moxxi Version:
   - Fix for Akathis "No More Moxxi Lifesteal" - 1.5% passive health regeneration instead of 2.5% Lifesteal